pd95/SwiftUI-Generations/README.md

 The project consists of 3 targets which I use to test the implementations:

-- iOS15-App: iOS 15.0 deployment target (and includes none of the backports)
+- iOS15-App: iOS 15.0 deployment target (includes none of the backports as it uses the "modern" API)
 - iOS14-App: iOS 14.5 deployment target (adding `AsyncImage` and new colors)
 - iOS13-App: iOS 13.6 deployment target (adding all backports available)